 Next, head over to the Peyton Randolph House, one of the most haunted places on the East Coast.
 This house has an enormous history, and not all of it pleasant.
 Betty Randolph, Peyton’s wife, was known to mistreat her slaves.
 The story goes that one of the attendants cursed the house when Betty separated her from her son.

 After the Randolph’s occupied the home, the Peachy family moved in.
+Let’s just say, all was not “peachy” for this family.
 The children of this family met an unfortunate fate, as many of them perished from illness and other extraordinary injuries or circumstances.
 Other Peachy family members met a similar fate shortly after the passing of the children.
 Rumor has it that family members still occupy the house today.

 Starting in 1824 with the French General of the American Revolution’s visit to the Peyton Randolph House, visitors have mentioned hearing voices and noises, seeing apparitions, feeling unexplainable forces, and witnessing objects move oddly about the house.
 If you dare enter this haunted Williamsburg house, you are sure to experience something rather strange.